 Breathe and breath are simply different forms of the same word; i.e., they belong to separate parts of speech:

-Breath, (which sounds like breth), is a noun that refers to the actual air we inhale and exhale when performing the action (read: verb) of breathing, or inhaling and exhaling air from our lungs.
+Breath, (which we pronounce breth), is a noun that refers to the literal air we inhale and exhale when performing the action (read: verb) of breathing, (or inhaling and exhaling air from our lungs).

-Breathe, (with an elongated “e”, like bre–ee–th), is a verb that refers to the essential life-sustaining action of inhaling and exhaling oxygen to and from our lungs.
+Breathe, (with an elongated “e”, like bre–eee–th), is a verb that refers to the essential life-sustaining action of inhaling and expelling oxygen to and from our lungs.

 Sentences with breath and breathe